Liechtensteiner nationality law: Bought citizenships

 In the 1955 Nottebohm case, the International Court of Justice ruled that Guatemala had no obligation to grant diplomatic protection to a Liechtenstein national who had obtained that nationality without a period of residence in the country.
-Following this ruling, Liechtenstein ceased further grants of citizenship by purchase and fully removed the legal provisions for this pathway in 1960.
+Following this ruling, Liechtenstein ceased further grants of citizenship by purchase.
+The legislature fully removed the legal provisions for this pathway and raised the requisite residence period from three to five years in 1960.